nelson-flores/SitemapMaker/README.md

-# Flores SitemapMaker
+# SitemapMaker

-Flores SitemapMaker is a PHP library for generating XML sitemaps.
+SitemapMaker is a PHP library for generating XML sitemaps.
 It provides an easy way to create, manage, and export sitemaps following the standard protocol.

 ## Features
 - Create XML sitemaps dynamically